Refreshing new career

-Jennah, a proud Aboriginal woman from Innisfail, admits she accidentally fell in love with her trade.
+Jennah, a proud Aboriginal woman, admits she accidentally fell in love with her trade.
 What began as helping out her refrigeration technician brother soon turned into an apprenticeship and a fulfilling career.

 "I love fixing things and making things work, whether it be a brand new install or a breakdown.
 There is always problem solving and fault finding involved in my job, which means that I never stop learning.
 I started five years ago now and it's just been awesome, it's a great career," Jennah said.

 "My typical day can be anything.
 It can start with routine maintenance and end up on the roof of a shopping centre on an emergency breakdown.
 I've literally worked on everything from domestic boats to commercial rooftops."

 "My job is incredibly rewarding because I get to help people, whether it's my workmates, my customers or my family.
 Living in Far North Queensland we all need air-conditioning and refrigeration, so it's nice to be able to help people."

 The mother-of-four said beginning an apprenticeship in her 30s was a learning curve.